skyplane-project/skyplane/README.md

 * Between object stores across multiple cloud providers
 * Between local storage and cloud object stores

+Skyplane supports all major public clouds including AWS, Azure, and GCP.
+It can also transfer data between any combination of these clouds:
 <img src="docs/_static/supported-destinations.png" width="512" />

 # Getting started